vele616/monorepo/packages/jobboard/website/content/jobs/sales-operations-primer-Ufjtd.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/primer"
 companyWebsite: "https://primer.io/"
-summary: "Primer is looking for a sales operations that has experience in: experience in: #sales, #operations, #windows."
+summary: "Primer is looking for a sales operations that has experience in: #sales, #operations, #management."
 summaryBackup: "To apply as a sales operations at Primer, you preferably need to have some knowledge of: #sales, #operations, #windows."
 featured: 10
 ---